-Just four weeks later, Chrissy shared a heartbreaking, raw, and beautiful essay that Chrissy shared just four weeks after the birth loss of Jack in 2020.
+Just four weeks after her loss in 2020, Chrissy shared a heartbreaking, raw, and beautiful essay that Chrissy shared just four weeks after the birth loss of Jack in 2020.
 She wrote about taking and sharing the photos:

 I had asked my mom and John to take pictures, no matter how uncomfortable it was.
 I explained to a very hesitant John that I needed them, and that I did NOT want to have to ever ask.
 That he just had to do it.
 He hated it.
 I could tell.
 It didn’t make sense to him at the time.
 But I knew I needed to know of this moment forever, the same way I needed to remember us kissing at the end of the aisle, the same way I needed to remember our tears of joy after Luna and Miles.
 And I absolutely knew I needed to share this story.